deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 ![](figures/figures_11_6.png)

-> 🔼 The figure shows how the adaptive fusion scheme in ADEM-VL dynamically discards less relevant visual features for improved efficiency and performance in image captioning.
+> 🔼 The figure visualizes the adaptive feature dropping mechanism of ADEM-VL for image captioning by showing original images and their corresponding feature attention maps at two scales.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 3.
 Visualization of image captioning results with LLaMA-7B.
 In each row, the left figure is the original image, while the middle and right figures demonstrate the dropping decisions for features at two different scales.